-"1" AT commands are usable on ASC0, ASC1 and USB0; BB-Trace is available on USB1.
+AT commands are usable on ASC0, ASC1 and USB[0345].
+USB1 and USB2

-"2" AT commands are usable on ASC0 and USB[01]; BB-Trace is available on
+AT commands are usable on ASC0 and USB[01345]; ASC1 and USB2 are

-ASC1.

 <reqSerialIfcAlloc>(str)(+CSCS)

 Requested Serial Interface Allocation

 Parameter allows to configure the allocation of the serial interfaces.
 On powerup the requested configuration is the same as the current configuration.
 If the requested configuration becomes different to the current configuration, then it becomes active after restart.